roSievers/elm-sweeper/README.md

 Just a dump of ideas for this floating around my head.

-- A collection of user levels
+- A collection of user levels.
+- More literate collections by other users.
 - Create a link which opens a certain level automatically.
   - .../#decode=FancyUrlEncoding
   - .../#source=https://github.com/rosievers/hexcelllevels/raw/master/l1
   - Maybe even .../#reddit=4y2l34/level_broken_spaceship_mediumhard
   this would link back to the reddit discussion thread from inside Elm Sweeper.
 - An integrated level editor.
 There is already [SixCells](https://github.com/blaxpirit/sixcells) but you have to download it.
+But SixCells it great, go use it!
 - More random map generators.
+  - It could generate nice looking levels by starting from a shape template.
+  - Maybe features can be enabled/disabled.
+  - Same for solving strategies, this would yield different difficulities.
+- Tablet support